-Under Regulation No 261/2004, passengers may be entitled to compensation if they are subject to a delay of more than three hours.
+In code-share arrangements under Regulation No 261/2004, passengers may get to choose which airline pays compensation if they are subject to a delay of more than three hours.

 The regulation broadly applies to any passenger: